 During the FY22 planning cycle, caregivers identified a need for more assistance with school enrollment upon placement.
-UCAN has a program, UCAN Mentoring, that is funded by IDCFS and we will use this program for enrollment assistance when needed.
-They can also assist with navigating support for diverse learners.
+UCAN has a program, UCAN Mentoring, that is funded by IDCFS and we are utilizing this program for enrollment assistance when needed.
+They are also assisting with navigating support for diverse learners.